rimusz/deis-workflow-aws/README.md

-Install and upgrade Deis Workflow PaaS in GKE without fuss
+Install and upgrade Deis Workflow PaaS in AWS without fuss
 ========================

-It allows to install [Deis Workflow PaaS](https://deis.com/workflow/) on to GKE with persistent [Object Storage](https://deis.com/docs/workflow/installing-workflow/configuring-object-storage/) set to Google Cloud Storage and Registry to [gcr.io](https://cloud.google.com/container-registry/) and has an option to set PostgreSQL database to off-cluster use.
+It allows to install [Deis Workflow PaaS](https://deis.com/workflow/) on to AWS with persistent [Object Storage](https://deis.com/docs/workflow/installing-workflow/configuring-object-storage/) set to Google Cloud Storage and Registry to [gcr.io](https://cloud.google.com/container-registry/) and has an option to set PostgreSQL database to off-cluster use.

 How to install
 ----------

 Clone repository: